Let’s get to the nitty gritty of why you’re here; how can chatbots actually enhance your customer’s UX.

 Chatbots can enhance UX by populating most commonly asked questions on an FAQ page, so customers don’t have to continually search for answers to their burning questions.

 A FAQ page is one of the best ways to improve SEO.
-By using the most commonly asked questions within your FAQ page, you are working works towards a sound voice search strategy – allowing those using Siri, Google or Alexa to find your website with ease.
+By using the most commonly asked questions within your FAQ page, you are working works towards a sound voice search strategy – allowing those using Siri, Google or Alexa to easily find your website.

 Companies in the developed world may respond to civil society and investors’ pressure to take social responsibility more seriously by adopting CSR frameworks, but only to appease their critics and without any attention to actual changes in their practices.